This is the multi-page printable view of this section. Click here to print.

 Table.
 Tool Classification

-• Project Group Management Affiliation Management affiliation is a project group.
+• The management affiliation is the project group.

-1. On the Tools page, click the Add button.
-The Add Tool popup window will open.
+1. On the Tool page, click the Add button.
+The Add Tool popup appears.

 2. Complete the selection and click the Next button.
-The Basic Information input screen will appear.
+The Basic Information input screen appears.

-Tenant/Project GroupSelect which tenant or project group to map to.
+Tenant/Project GroupSelect which tenant/project group to map to.

-1. In the Add Tool popup window, on the Basic Information input screen, select the tool classification and tool.
-The input screen will vary depending on the selected tool.
+1. Add Tool In the Basic Information input screen of the popup, select the tool category and the tool.
+The input screen changes based on the selected tool.

-2. Enter the necessary information and click the Connection Test button.
+2. After entering the required information, click the Connection Test button.

 3. Click the Next button.